awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-reward-function-input.md

 **Range**: `0:N`

-Location, in meters, of the vehicle center along the x and y axes, of the simulated environment containing the track\.
+Location, in meters, of the agent center along the x and y axes, of the simulated environment containing the track\.
 The origin is at the lower\-left corner of the simulated environment\.

 ![\[\]](http://docs.aws.amazon.com/deepracer/latest/developerguide/images/deepracer-reward-function-input-x-y.png)